Half Term Fun: The best places to visit in Dorset with the kids

-Entertaining the kids during school holidays can be a challenge, especially out of season and with the weather being a little hit and miss during February half term, but the last thing you want to do is have the kids cooped up at home for a week with nothing to do.
+Entertaining the kids during half term and the school holidays can be a challenge, especially out of season, but the last thing you want to do is have the kids cooped up at home for a week with nothing to do.
 There's plenty of fantastic places to visit in Dorset to banish the boredom blues.

 Did you know the winter months are the perfect time for searching for fossils on the Jurassic Coast and we love nothing more than pulling on our wellies, throwing on our warmest coats and heading to our local beach beaches to see what we can find.
 It is free, fun and educational and a perfect excuse to warm up afterwards with a hot chocolate treat.
 Find out where to begin with fossil hunting!